camaraproject/SimSwap/documentation/API_documentation/CAMARA/Check_sim_swap_API.md

 # Overview

 The SIM Swap API provides a programmable interface for developers and other users (capabilities consumers) to request the last date of a SIM swap performed on the mobile line, or, to check whether a SIM swap has been performed during a past period.
+This API derives from the GSMA Mobile Connect Account Takeover Protection specification [Mobile Connect Account Takeover Protection](https://www.gsma.com/identity/wp-content/uploads/2022/12/IDY.24-Mobile-Connect-Account-Takeover-Protection-Definition-and-Technical-Requirements-v2.0.pdf).
+For more about Mobile Connect, please see [about Mobile Connect](https://mobileconnect.io/).

 ## 1\.
 Introduction